soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 1. A monoid is a more specific abstraction over semigroup, it builds on it by adding a new condition (the existence of an identity member)
-2. This abstraction can we useful!
+2. This abstraction can be useful!
 We can write a general `concatStructure` that could work for any monoid

 And indeed, there exists a type class in `base` called `Monoid` which has